awsdocs/amazon-connect-admin-guide/doc_source/forecasting.md

 ## Getting started with forecasting<a name="getting-started-forecasting"></a>

-Following is the order of steps for creating a forecast and sharing it with others\.
+Use the following process to create a forecast and share it with others:

-1. [Set the forecast and scheduling interval](set-forecast-scheduling-interval.md): This is a one\-time activity typically set up by forecasters\.
-It cannot be undone\.
+1. [Set the forecast and scheduling interval](set-forecast-scheduling-interval.md): \[This is a one\-time activity typically set up by forecasters\.
+It cannot be undone\.\]

 1. [Create forecast groups](create-forecast-groups.md)